Blockchain technologies comparison and selection algorithm

 Smart-contracts

-Smart-contract have become a revolution in a blockchain world since the introduction of the Ethereum platform.
+Smart contracts have become a revolution in the blockchain world since the introduction of the Ethereum platform.
 These small programs that are linked to a specific blockchain could introduce a new level of transparency to your project.
-Nick Szabo in 1996 described a smart contract as “a set of promises, specified in digital form, including protocols within which the parties perform on these promises”.
+Nick Szabo, in 1996, described a smart contract as “a set of promises, specified in digital form, including protocols within which the parties perform on these promises”.

 Permissioned Blockchains

 The most recent solution of all presented in the list is a permissioned blockchain technology (sometimes referred to as private or enterprise blockchains).
 These solutions are designed to provide speed and maximal levels of flexibility.
-The key feature is an ability to give users different levels of permissions, which allow us to build solutions with different types of users.
-Among the most typical solution are Stock Exchanges (brokers & traders), Digital Rights Management platforms (regular users & notarization parties), P2P Lending systems (borrowers & legal authorities).
-Moreover, the solution could be brought to the market fairly quickly due to the existence of specific frameworks like Exonum, Corda, Hyperledger Fabric.
+The key feature is the ability to give users different levels of permissions, which allows us to build solutions with different types of users.
+Among the most typical solutions are Stock Exchanges (brokers & traders), Digital Rights Management platforms (regular users & notarization parties), and P2P Lending systems (borrowers & legal authorities).
+Moreover, the solution could be brought to the market fairly quickly due to the existence of specific frameworks like Exonum, Corda, and Hyperledger Fabric.

 Technical parameters comparison

-As for performance permission blockchain systems have an obvious victory here with 1700–5000 transactions per second on average.
-Most smart-contract systems and cryptocurrency of older generations (Ethereum, Bitcoin, etc.) on average can produce 5–13 transactions a second while modern smart-contracts could scale up to a 1000 TPS.
+As for performance permission, blockchain systems have an obvious victory here, with 1700–5000 transactions per second on average.
+Most smart-contract systems and cryptocurrencies of older generations (Ethereum, Bitcoin, etc.), on average, can produce 5–13 transactions a second, while modern smart-contracts could scale up to 1000 TPS.

 Winner: Permissioned blockchain